Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 Head of Content

-In this article, we’ll explore what the bed and breakfast rule is, how it applies to cryptocurrency and why it’s essential for you to consider when managing crypto tax obligations.
+In this article, we’ll explore what the bed and breakfast rule is, how it applies to cryptocurrency and why it’s essential for you to consider when managing your crypto tax obligations.

 What is the Bed and Breakfast Rule for capital gains?